addrummond/jsonstream/Readme.md

 Token{Kind: ObjectEnd, ...}
 ```

-The `KeyAsString` method can be used to obtain the key associated with a token
+The `KeyAsString` method can be used to obtain a token's key as a string.
-as a string.

 ## Performance